New York City, USA

 Strawberry Fields

-A memorial dedicated to John Lennon, located near the Dakota Building where he lived, Strawberry Fields is a landscaped area with a mosaic centerpiece that bears the word “Imagine,” in tribute to Lennon’s famous song.
+A special area solely for the memory attached to John Lennon, the Dakota Building where he used to stay hosts a park, Strawberry Fields is an area with a green space adorned with a mosaic centerpiece to create the word “Imagine” in accordance to Lennon’s popular song.

 One of Central Park’s most photogenic spots, Bow Bridge is a cast-iron bridge that crosses over the Lake.
 Offering stunning views of the water and surrounding greenery, it’s a favorite spot for photos and romantic strolls.